 3. You can stay informed by catching up on headlines while your body is doing something else.

 Reading the news on a desktop PC is usually an all-consuming process.
-Reading it on your iPhone (no, I don’t have one either) while waiting for your haircut appointment (yes, I do my own, too) is a valid way to occupy your mind while your body is attending to the waiting.
+Reading it on your smart phone while waiting for an appointment is a valid way to occupy your mind while your body is attending to the waiting.

-I turn on the end of the local TV news and the beginning of NBC Nightly News while I’m cooking dinner.
-I learn a few things while I’m sauteing — or more likely reheating.
-A quick news break might be a good thing to do while driving alone, too.
+In one phase of my life, I turned on the end of the local TV news and the beginning of NBC Nightly News while I was cooking dinner.
+I learned a few things while sautéing — or more likely reheating.
+A quick radio news break might be a good thing while driving alone.

 4. Local news is less important than you think.